mi-lib/mi-lib-starter/README.md

 and simulation.
 The libraries include:
 ZEDA - Elementary Data and Algorithms
-ZM - a handy mathematics library
+ZM - a handy mathematics library neuZ - neural network library
+DZco - digital control library
 Zeo - Z/Geometry and optics computation library
-DZco - digital control library
 RoKi - Robot Kinetics library
 ZX11 - a wrapper for interface library to the X Window System LIW - Linux Wizard to assist system dependent operations on Linux